vidhishajaswani/CI-CD-Pipeline/README.md

  3. **featureOffFlagManageDrugs** - flag when 'TRUE' can turn off manage drugs functionality and redirect to admin homepage.
  4. **featureOffFlagManageICDCodes** - flag when 'TRUE' can turn off manage ICDCodes functionality and redirect to admin homepage.

-To toggle the value of featureOffFlags we use the redis-cli.
+To toggle the value of these flags we use the redis-cli.
 We also made changes to our fork of [iTrust](https://github.ncsu.edu/schamol/iTrust2-v4) in order to incorporate the changes for toggling features.
 We added a utility class in itrust fork called JedisUtil (uses Redis java client api) to communicate with the redis-server in order to get/set the values of the featureOffFlag.
 Following is the simple code snippet of ManageHospitals feature flag.
 ```
 public String manageHospital ( final Model model ) {
         if(!JedisUtil.getFeatureOff("ManageHospitals"))